 Traditional Route (Lawyer, negotiation, court)

-Choosing the right solicitor who is committed to easing conflict and resolving matters in a way that preserves your relationship going forward is important, particularly if you have children.
-This is why our lawyers are members of Resolution and follow their Code of Practice, taking into account the needs of the whole family.
+Choosing the right solicitor who is committed to easing conflict and resolving matters in a way that preserves your relationship in the future is important, particularly if you have children.
+This is why our lawyers are members of Resolution and follow its Code of Practice, taking into account the needs of the whole family.
 We will do our utmost to help you reach a fair outcome as quickly and cost-effectively as possible.

 Family Mediation